- slay (v.)

 - early 15c., from sleep (n.) + -less.
 Old English had slæpleas but the modern word seems to be a re-formation.
 Similar formation in German schlaflos, Dutch slapeloos.
 Related: Sleeplessly; sleeplessness.

 - early 13c. from sleep (n.) + -y (2).
 Perhaps in Old English but not recorded.
 Old English had slæpor, slæpwerig in the sense "sleepy;" slæpnes "sleepiness."
 Similar formation in Old High German slafag.
 Of places, from 1851 (Irving's Sleepy Hollow is from 1820).
 Sleepy-head is from 1570s.
 Related: Sleepily; sleepiness.

 - sleet (n.)

-- c.1300, slete, either from an unrecorded Old English *slete, *slyte, related to Middle High German sloz, Middle Low German sloten (plural) "hail," from Proto-Germanic *slautjan- (cognates: dialectal Norwegian slutr, Danish slud, Swedish sloud "sleet"), from root *slaut-.
+- c.
+1300, slete, either from an unrecorded Old English *slete, *slyte, related to Middle High German sloz, Middle Low German sloten (plural) "hail," from Proto-Germanic *slautjan- (source also of dialectal Norwegian slutr, Danish slud, Swedish sloud "sleet"), from root *slaut-.

 - sleet (v.)